Student Support at WSRF

 Social Literacy Program at WSRF

-The Importance of Social Literacy
+The Value of Social Literacy for Long Term Success

 Each of us over the course of our life has an overwhelming desire to make sense of the world and build healthy relationships with ourselves, our surroundings, and with other human beings.
 Waldorf education acknowledges that for us to “make sense” of the experiences that come towards us we need twelve senses not just five.